Code-Institute-Submissions/-casperelyan-my_first_java_project_AugResub/README.md

 # Deployment :

 [GitHub](https://github.com/) was used for the app deployment.
-Template prvided by Code Institite template used in GitHub.
+Template provided by Code Institite used in GitHub.
 Steps of deployment:
 - in GitHub go to Settings tab
-- in Stttings tab go to GitHub pages section
+- in Settings tab go to GitHub pages section
-- selected the branch name for the code and click save
+- select the branch name for the code and click save
-- the website live link is availiable do use after few minutes
+- the website live link is availiable for use after few minutes

 # Testing: